coolchamp26/VOYAGE-HACK/README.md

 ## 💡 Our Solution

-**VOYAGE OneSearch** accepts minimal input (origin, destination, dates, budget, traveler type) and returns **3–4 complete, ranked trip packages** — each combining outbound flights, return flights, and hotel stays — scored intelligently on:
+**TBO OneSearch** accepts minimal input (origin, destination, dates, budget, traveler type) and returns **3–4 complete, ranked trip packages** — each combining outbound flights, return flights, and hotel stays — scored intelligently on:

 - 💰 **Budget Elasticity** — How well does it fit your wallet?
 What trade-offs exist?
 - 🛌 **Comfort Score** — Hotel star rating as a comfort proxy